-Why the Grateful Dead’s ‘Wake of the Flood’ Failed to Live Up to Expectations
+Why the Grateful Dead’s ‘Wake of the Flood’ Didn’t Meet Expectations

 The Grateful Dead went three years between studio albums in the period leading up to Wake of the Flood.
 Over that time, blues-soaked keyboardist Ron "Pigpen" McKernan had died and replacement Keith Godchaux began to take the group into jazzier territory on the 1973 return.

 It should have made for an exhilarating combination of styles – sorta like 1969's Aoxomoxoa mixed with 1970's American Beauty, the breakthrough album that had been the Dead's most recent non-concert offering.